shahrton/Jeeva/README.md

 With `--details d_option` option displays actual file names in these 6 categories. `d_option` must be one of "yes", "query" or a 6 character yes/no mask (e.g. "yyyyyy" or "ynynyn" or "nnnnnn") to select which of the 6 quantities you wish displayed.

+Example: `jeeva --compare .\Videos D:\Shaheen\Mirror\Videos` produces:

+`Source folder:.\Videos        Destination folder:D:\Shaheen\Mirror\Videos`
+`Videos (23,0,0 ; 16,3,0)` indicating that the first directory contains 23 regular files not in the second directory, 16 sub-dirs not in second directory, and 3 sub-dirs are common to both directories.

 **B. Copying:**
 `jeeva --copy mod Source Dest`  : copies regular files that are newer in Source.
 Files that are in Source but not in Dest are **not** copied.
 With `--recursive`, does same while descending tree structure.
 Never copies directory files.